 One last thing, many weather stations need regular maintenance which generally requires the V bolts (which install the pole on the bracket) to be repeatedly slackened and re-tightened each time.
 This is a double problem because that wears off the relatively thin zinc plating and increases the chances of rust, and that rust then makes undoing the nuts more and more problematic (generally [plated] V bolts rust first on a good quality install) Thus it’s worth considering the use of stainless steel Vs (sole here)……

 Also see "pole on a post".

 Joining poles of different diameters

 One problem you occasionally get with some weather stations (and also certain antennas) is they have a mounting socket which will only accept a particular size pole, so, what do you do if you want to fit the station on the end of a pole of larger diameter ?
-You can use a mast clamp (e.g. 2x2 sold here) to attach a short section of smaller diameter pole on the end but that looks a bit Heath Robinson (remember him.....), so an alternative is to use a 2in to 1.25in pole coupler (also below), or fit a short section of the smaller diameter pole inside the larger one using suitable sleeving if necessary.
+You can use a mast clamp capable of parallel use to attach a short section of smaller diameter pole on the end but that looks a bit Heath Robinson (remember him.....) see below.
+An alternative is to use a 2in to 1.25in pole coupler (also below), or fit a short section of the smaller diameter pole inside the larger one using suitable sleeving if necessary.
 Obviously the longer the overlap between the two sections of pole the stronger and more stable the joint will be.
 Lastly put a small bolt through the joint to stop the poles slipping.

 External / internal diameters of poles :